bipsen/fb_scraper/README.md

 # A little wrapper script for facebook-scraper

+The main purpose of this script is contiously running facebook-scraper with many groups.

 You can run this script in the terminal like

     python script.py --tablename=AIRTABLE_TABLE_NAME --username=FACEBOOK_USERNAME --password=PASSWORD --latest-date=2000-01-01